Destination Thailand Visa (DTV)

 Destination Thailand Visa Requirements

-Thailand’s new Destination Thailand Visa (DTV) caters to remote workers and long-term cultural explorers, offering extended stays with work flexibility.
+Thailand’s Destination Thailand Visa (DTV) is designed for remote workers and long-term visitors seeking extended stays in Thailand.

 1. Age: Applicants must be at least 20 years old.

 2. Finances: Applicants must demonstrate sufficient financial means to support themselves during their stay in Thailand.
-This can be shown through a bank statement indicating a minimum balance of 500,000 Thai baht (approximately $13,600 USD) or proof of regular income from overseas sources.
+This is typically shown through a bank statement indicating funds of around 500,000 Thai baht or proof of regular income from overseas sources, depending on embassy requirements.

 If you have any questions regarding the above, please join and ask our Thaiger Talk forums.